 - Drambuie, the Scottish liquor is made of various types of honey, most of them being raw honey.

 Religious Importance of Honey:

 Honey has been in use in many historical and religious texts for thousands of years.
-It is also used as a food ingredient in many religious ceremonies while praying to the gods.
+It is also in use as a food ingredient in many religious ceremonies while praying to the gods.